ktaletsk/polus-tiledtiff-converter-plugin/Readme.md

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

 **This plugin is an alpha version and subject to substantial changes.**
+_Note:_ This plugin looks for files in the metadata section of a collection that are compatible with Bioformats.
+In the future, WIPP will likely convert all Bioformats compatible image formats into tiled tiff, removing the need for this plugin.
+The current need for this plugin is that WIPPs tiled tiff conversion process only grabs the first image plane, while this plugin grabs all image planes in a series.
+Ultimately, this permits complete conversion of data (including all channels, z-positions, and timepoints).

 ## Building